BobbyNooby/AOGearBuilder/README.md

 ## Changelogs

+24 October 2023 - Added generating and loading build codes for easier sharing.

 21 October 2023 - Ported to Svelte, GUI Revamp, Mobile Compatability, and foundaion for other tools.
 Renamed to Arcane Odyssey Tools

 13 October 2023 - Added Atlantean Modifier.
 Bug fixes.